charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

 The recommended way to install the **Canonical Distribution of Kubernetes&reg;** is with the tools <a href="https://jujucharms.com"> Juju</a>, an application modelling tool, and <a href="https://conjure-up.io">
-conjure-up</a>, a helper app for the guided install of complex  applications.
+conjure-up</a>, a guided installer for complex applications.

 From the command line, run the following: